eliasjanssen/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Elias Janssen is a Doctoral Researcher at the Department of Marketing, Innovation & Organization of Ghent University, Belgium.
-His doctoral research will revolve around sustainable careers in the educational sector.
+His doctoral research revolves around sustainable careers in the educational sector and incorporates topics like employability, proactive career behaviors and contextual influences.